MaryGeraseva/4-jenkins-job-builder/README.md

 # Jenkins job builder project

 Jenkins job builder (JJB) is an additional application which takes simple descriptions of Jenkins jobs in YAML or JSON format and uses them to configure Jenkins.
-This project contains Windows and Linux version jenkins job builder files for running postman collections with Jenkins from [this project](https://github.com/MaryGeraseva/5-postman-api-tests).
+This project contains Windows and Linux version Jenkins job builder files for running postman collections with Jenkins from [this project](https://github.com/MaryGeraseva/5-postman-api-tests).

 ## Tools
 Jenkins and Jenkins job builder